 The half-dozen attractions at Hundred Acres Manor span more than a mile and include a brand-new event called The Host, in which guests act as the unfortunate host of a London plague.

 Location: Salt Lake City

-Featured on the Travel Channel program, “Ghost Adventures,” the Fear Factory in Salt Lake City plays up its paranormal past through a collection of historic news clippings on its website.
-The facility once operated as the Portland Cement Works, where several workers met their maker after being consumed by coal crushers and dying in other gristly industrial accidents.
+Featured on the Travel Channel program “Ghost Adventures,” the Fear Factory in Salt Lake City plays up its paranormal past through a collection of historic news clippings on its website.
+The facility once operated as the Portland Cement Works, where several employees met their makers after being consumed by coal crushers and dying in other gristly industrial accidents.